garden-io/garden/docs/using-garden/config-templates.md

 If you have multiple projects it can be useful to have a central repository containing module templates, that can then be used in all your projects.

-To do that, simply place your `ModuleTemplate` configs in a repository (called something like `garden-templates`) and reference it as a remote source in your projects:
+To do that, simply place your `ConfigTemplate` configs in a repository (called something like `garden-templates`) and reference it as a remote source in your projects:

 ```yaml
 kind: Project